The generic geometry of steady state varieties: Nondegenerate multistationarity

 On one hand, by the implicit function theorem, there exists a Euclidean ball $B\subseteq \RR^m_{>0}\times \RR^d$ containing $(\k^*,b^*)$, such that for all $(\k,b)\in B$, it holds that $F_{\k,b}$ has a nondegenerate zero $x$ with the sign of $\det(J_{F_{\k,b}}(x))$ being equal to $\varepsilon$.

 On the other hand, \Cref{thm:Fnet} and the existence of a nondegenerate positive steady state tells us that all positive steady states are nondegenerate for all $(\k,b)$ in a nonempty Zariski open subset $\U\subseteq \Z_{\rm cc}$.
 We conclude that for any $(\k,b)\in \U\cap B$ (where the latter set is nonempty), all positive steady states are nondegenerate and at least one satisfies \eqref{eq:sign}.
-Hence there is an odd number of them and at least two, giving the statement. \end{proof}
+Hence there is an odd number of them and at least three, giving the statement. \end{proof}

+Under the same hypotheses of \Cref{thm:multidegree}, it already follows from \cite[Theorem~1]{Conradi2017identifying} that the network admits at least two positive steady states for some choice of parameters, while nondegeneracy is not addressed.
+Our strengthening of this result is that we can guarantee the existence of three positive steady states, all of which will be nondegenerate.

 Next, we give conditions that ensure that a network with the capacity for multistationarity also has the capacity for nondegenerate multistationarity.
-This is related to the \emph{Nondegeneracy Conjecture} from \cite{Joshi2017small,shiuwolff:small,tang:small}, which states that if $\VV_{>0}(F_{\k,b})$ is finite for all $(\k,b)\in\RR^m_{>0}\times\RR^d$, and has cardinality $\ell$ for some $(\k^*,b^*)\in\RR^m_{>0}\times\RR^d$, then there is some choice of parameters $(\k',b')\in\RR^m_{>0}\times\RR^d$ for which the network has $\ell$ nondegenerate positive steady states.
-We analyze the problem from a topological point of view, with the help of the framework of vertically parameterized systems, and prove the case $\ell=2$ for all nondegenerate networks.
+This is related to the \emph{Nondegeneracy Conjecture} from \cite{Joshi2017small,shiuwolff:small,tang:one-dim}, which states that if $\VV_{>0}(F_{\k,b})$ is finite for all $(\k,b)\in\RR^m_{>0}\times\RR^d$, and has cardinality $\ell$ for some $(\k^*,b^*)\in\RR^m_{>0}\times\RR^d$, then there is some choice of parameters $(\k',b')\in\RR^m_{>0}\times\RR^d$ for which the network has $\ell$ nondegenerate positive steady states.
+We analyze this problem in more generality from a topological point of view, with the help of the framework of vertically parameterized systems.
+We derive as a consequence the case $\ell=2$ of the conjecture for all nondegenerate networks.